 A fearless and determined advocate, Andrew St. Laurent is not afraid to take on hard cases.
-An equity partner at Harris, St. Laurent and Chaudhry LLP since 2009, he brings more than 20 years of experience to the firm as a leading criminal defense and commercial litigation attorney.
+He brings more than 20 years of experience to the firm as a leading criminal defense and commercial litigation attorney.

 Mr. St. Laurent has tried over 20 cases to verdict in criminal and civil cases and before arbitrators and juries.
 He has won full acquittals for clients charged with larceny, fraud, driving intoxicated, and numerous other criminal offenses.
 His recent victories include the successful defense on appeal in the United States District Court and the United States Court of Appeals against a contempt finding entered against a client by the United States Bankruptcy Court; the complete dismissals of successive federal and state sexual harassment claims against a supervisory employee of one of New York’s largest employers; and the dismissal of all criminal charges against a client charged with forging prescriptions and unlawful possession of prescription drugs.
 Mr. St. Laurent regularly appears in New York State and federal courts representing defendants charged by the New York County and Kings County District Attorney’s Offices, the United States Attorney’s Offices for the Southern and Eastern District of New York, as well as plaintiffs and defendants in commercial and employment matters.

 Prior to joining the firm, he served as a staff attorney with the Manhattan Criminal Defense Practice of the Legal Aid Society, and previously worked as an associate at prominent white-collar criminal boutique Morvillo, Abramowitz, Grand, Iason, & Anello P.C.